Repository Config

 Core Team Admins

-Several inner source products have a Flutter group “core team”.
+Several inner source products have a “core team”.
 Depending on roles and setup, it can be useful for some members of the core team to manage elements of repository access and security which require admin access despite not being an owner or maintainer:

 admins: